PathwayCommons/guide/_analysis/gsea.md

   </ul>
 </div>

+## <a href="#postGSEA" name="postGSEA">IX.
+Post-GSEA</a>

 ### The GSEA report

-Upon completion, the 'Status' inside the  'GSEA reports' panel will update to 'Success ...'.
+When the GSEA software has completed its analysis, the 'Status' inside the  'GSEA reports' panel will update to 'Success ...'
+(Figure 8, bottom left).
 You may click this link to view the HTML report inside a browser (Figure 10).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_10 }}){: .img-responsive.slim }